awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ## Monitoring Aurora machine learning<a name="aurora-ml-monitoring"></a>

- To monitor the performance of Aurora machine learning batch operations, Aurora MySQL includes several global variables that you can query as follows\.
+You can monitor Aurora machine learning batch operations by querying several global variables, as shown following\.

 ```
 show status like 'Aurora_ml%';
 ```

- You can reset these status variables by using a `FLUSH STATUS` statement\.
+ You can reset the status variables by using a `FLUSH STATUS` statement\.
 Thus, all of the figures represent totals, averages, and so on, since the last time the variable was reset\.

 `Aurora_ml_logical_response_cnt`
- The aggregate response count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.
+ The aggregate response count that Aurora MySQL receives from the Aurora machine learning services across all queries run by users of the DB instance\.

 `Aurora_ml_actual_request_cnt`
- The aggregate request count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.
+ The aggregate request count that Aurora MySQL receives from the Aurora machine learning services across all queries run by users of the DB instance\.

 `Aurora_ml_actual_response_cnt`
- The aggregate response count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.
+ The aggregate response count that Aurora MySQL receives from the Aurora machine learning services across all queries run by users of the DB instance\.

 `Aurora_ml_cache_hit_cnt`
- The aggregate internal cache hit count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.
+ The aggregate internal cache hit count that Aurora MySQL receives from the Aurora machine learning services across all queries run by users of the DB instance\.

 `Aurora_ml_single_request_cnt`
- The aggregate count of ML functions that are evaluated by non\-batch mode across all queries run by users of the DB instance\.
+ The aggregate count of Aurora machine learning functions that are evaluated by non\-batch mode across all queries run by users of the DB instance\.

- For information about monitoring the performance of the SageMaker operations called from Aurora machine learning functions, see [Monitor Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.
+ For information about monitoring the performance of the SageMaker operations called from Aurora machine learning functions, see [Monitor Amazon SageMaker ](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.

-## Limitations of Aurora machine learning<a name="aurora-ml-limitations"></a>

- The following limitations apply to Aurora machine learning\.

- You can't use an Aurora machine learning function for a generated\-always column\.
-The same limitation applies to any Aurora MySQL stored function\. functions aren't compatible with this binary log \(binlog\) format\. for information about generated columns, see [the MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html)\.

- The setting `--binlog-format=STATEMENT` throws an exception for calls to Aurora machine learning functions\.
-The reason for the error is that Aurora machine learning considers all ML functions to be nondeterministic, and nondeterministic stored functions aren't compatible with this binlog format\.
-For information about this binlog format, see [the MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/binary-log-formats.html)\.